voucherifyio/voucherify-showcase-store/README.md

 | `img_url`                 | string | Image which will be displayed together with description on main carousel on in the product page. |
 | `promotion_product`       | string | Exact name of the product which should be labeled as "Promotion" on main page.                   |

+## Campaign - Referral Campaign (Enabling Referral Campaign)

+To create Referral Campaing which works with this demo store you need to follow this exact pattern.
+Creating Referral Campaign with tier rewards & validation rules is not yet possible through API.
+That's why we need to create this campaign by dashboard.

+All other necessary elements for this first Referral Campaign - Rewards, Rewards Assigments, Validation Rules and Segments - are created during demo store setup.
+We just need to connect them together.

+This first Referral Campaign will be reflected in the Navigation bar.

 ## Errors

 Feel free to contact me regarding any demo store issues - piotr.gacek[at]voucherify.io